curiousbeams/mrs-bulletin-phase-retrieval-abcs/main.typ

 In this sense, STEM is inherently a diffraction-mode technique, although real-space images are obtained by processing the resulting position-resolved diffraction patterns -- a process we will refer to as _diffractive imaging_.
 This approach routinely provides interpretable, atomic-resolution imaging of crystalline materials and forms the basis of modern materials characterization @Ophus_2023.

-Both modalities are fundamentally limited by the microscopy "phase problem," which suppresses contrast from weakly scattering specimens and obscures quantitative information.
+Both modalities are fundamentally limited by the microscopy "phase problem," which suppresses contrast from weakly scattering specimens and limits quantitative interpretation.
 In this review, we focus on the mathematical foundations of STEM phase-retrieval techniques, which reconstruct the missing phase and thereby overcome these intrinsic contrast limitations.
 We emphasize the implications of these methods for quantitative materials characterization and set the stage for a unified treatment of the underlying physics.